endrollex/imm_blender_export/README.md

 * Tangent data's algorithm sometimes will div by zero, I do not know why.
 * Blender FCurve I do not understand the mechanism, in order to find all framekeys, simply find max framekeys in the specific FCurve.
-* Mesh data is object's local, not world space, all world transform should be setted to zero.
 * After export, You may need to manually edit the texture's name or other things.

 License: